sanketdhole/dhwani/README.md

 # Dhwani🎵
 ## An Open Source CLI tool for whole bunch of stuff..
-Dhwani is light weight **NodeJs** based CLI tool🚀 with minimum dependencies, ease of use and lot more...
+Dhwani is a light weight **NodeJs** based CLI tool🚀 with minimum dependencies, ease of use and lot more...

 ### Hey, why would I need it?
 Well on serious note we don't know.
-But we created on purpose to offering following features🤗
+But we created on purpose to offer the following features🤗
-1. Converstion from Video format to Audio Format.
+1. Conversion from Video format to Audio Format.
-1. Converstion from Audio format to Text Format.
+1. Conversion from Audio format to Text Format.
 1. Extraction of keywords from Text.

-### Ok, what I need to use it?
+### Ok, what do I need to use it?
 So, we didn't build it from scratch.😐 You need to have *NodeJS* to run this library😅 Along with it, you also need [FFmpeg](http://ffmpeg.org/) installed on you machine.
 We use it for video to audio conversion.
-Also, for other features we use *IBM Watson API.* You need to have your own api key, to use these features.
+Also, for other features we use *IBM Watson API.* You need to have your own API key, to use these features.

 ### Alright I get that, but how do I install it?
 Now, you have got [FFmpeg](http://ffmpeg.org/) and [Node.js](https://nodejs.org/) installed.
-Let's go towards installation of **Dhwani**.
+Let's go towards the installation of **Dhwani**.
 One command installation can be done using the MAKEFILE in the project directory:
 ```
 make -f MAKEFILE
 ```
-Otherwise, the manual approach stated below can be used
+Otherwise, the manual approach stated below can be used:
 * `cd` into the project directory
 * Run `npm install` to install all Node based dependencies.
 Check *package.json* for more info.
 * Run `npm link` to make **Dhwani** avaliable globally on your machine.

 #### Congratulations 👏 You can now use it!
-Type `dhwani` from you command line to know more!
+Type `dhwani` from your command line to know more!

 ### Excuse me!
 I like the project.
 Can I also contribute to Dhwani?
 Yes, Sure!
 Check out Issues to get started!